Our changing workplaces: Five trends set to outlast the pandemic

 - Community or shared work spaces will emerge in local neighbourhoods.
 In established areas it could be a converted hall, gym or a room in a community centre.
 Little hubs will pop up in residential areas allowing people to connect – without the long commute to work.
 Shared work spaces and community hubs will be incorporated into the design of new residential developments.

 Many of these changes were happening before COVID-19, the pandemic only served to accelerate the pace of change.

-As architects, it’s our role to look at the big picture and ask the important questions about how people will live and work now and in the future.
-Future proofing in building design is about considering all the possibilities and how needs might changed across the long-term – even if the client just wants an office building.
+As architects, it’s our role to look at the big picture and ask the important questions about how people will live and work, now and in the future.
+Future proofing in building design is about considering all the possibilities and how needs might change across the long-term – even if right now the client just wants an office building.